LIGHT – Liaoning International General Health Trainers – Shenyang, China

 LIGHT emphasizes clinical prevention throughout all its primary care services, from urban health centers to rural clinics.
 Patient health education routinely addresses issues of diet, exercise, tobacco use, substance abuse, family planning, and trauma prevention.
 LIGHT health education efforts are also aimed at equipping other healthcare professionals with the motivation and skills to make this an intricate part of their practices.

-Clinical screening is a relatively new concept in Chinese society, and LIGHT is actively educating citizens about this importance.
+Clinical screening and secondary prevention are relatively new concepts in Chinese society, and LIGHT is actively educating citizens about this importance.
 In this context LIGHT provides early detection of common diseases like hypertension, diabetes, and hyperlipidemia.
 Well child care is meticulously provided by LIGHT, with emphasis on tracking growth and development, and appropriate intervention for delays.

 Healthcare Profession Staff